Transit of Mercury: Partial

 The possibility that, at mid-transit, Mercury is seen to be fully on the solar disk from some parts of the world, and completely miss the Sun as seen from other parts of the world cannot occur.

 History

 The first observation of a Mercury transit was observed on November 7, 1631 by Pierre Gassendi.
 He was surprised by the small size of the planet compared to the Sun.
 Johannes Kepler had predicted the occurrence of transits of Mercury and Venus in his ephemerides published in 1630.

 Images of the November 15, 1999 transit from the Transition Region and Coronal explorer (TRACE) satellite were on Astronomy Picture of the Day (APOD) on November 19.
 Three APODs featured the May 9, 2016 transit.

-1832 event

-The Shuckburgh telescope of the Royal Observatory, Greenwich in London was used for the 1832 Mercury transit.
-It was equipped with a micrometer by Dollond and was used for a report of the events as seen through the small refractor.
-By observing the transit in combination with timing it and taking measures, a diameter for the planet was taken.
-They also reported the peculiar effects that they compared to pressing a coin into the Sun.
-The observer remarked:

-1907 event

-For the 1907 Mercury transit, telescopes used at the Paris Observatory included: